| Posted: September 17th, 2013

 Today’s release of the 2012 annual poverty numbers will generate many charts and analysis in the media.
 The one below is pretty simple, maybe even obvious.
 It shows that the monthly poverty rate for households with a long-term unemployed member (someone unemployed for six months or more) is much higher than the rate for households with no long-term unemployment.

-Intuitively obvious, but this chart actually signals more than you might think.
+Intuitively obvious, but this chart actually signals a lot.
 For one thing, that increase in annual poverty you see during the recession is driven by two trends: rising poverty in each group and growth in the proportion of households in which someone is long-term unemployed.

 For another, this relationship between growing long-term unemployment and poverty runs both ways, where poverty can reinforce joblessness just like joblessness can increase poverty.